- Employee selection and retention

 - BS - Psychology, George Mason University

-Cindy Parker is an assistant professor of management at George Mason University.
+Cindy Parker is an Associate Professor of Management at George Mason University.
 She received her PhD in industrial and organizational psychology at George Mason University.
 Her research explored the effects of perceptions of leadership support on the work-related attitudes and behaviors of first-term enlisted soldiers.
 Her doctoral dissertation was supported by the Army Research Institute.

 Before coming to George Mason, Parker worked for more than nine years in private industry as an internal and external consultant, focusing on a variety of human resource initiatives.
 Her previous work experience includes: Consortium Research Fellow at the Army Research Institute, Statistician at the American Medical Student Association, Associate Research Scientist at American Institutes for Research, and as an Assistant Vice President at Aon Consulting, Talent Solutions Consulting Group.